-The Southam College curriculum prepares students for their lives today and in the future.
-It develops the qualities of kindness, confidence and resilience and empowers all students to be the best they can be.
-We provide a curriculum that students and staff enjoy filled with memorable experiences inside and outside of the classroom.
+The Southam College Curriculum equips students for their lives today, and prepares them for the future.
+It promotes and develops the qualities of kindness, confidence and resilience, and empowers all students to be the best they can be.

 - Character and Culture

 - Media Studies

 - Philosophy & Ethics